 Last year as a program we had another record number gain making the Jr. Zee Bees the biggest youth football program in the immediate area.
 We had eight football teams with eight making it to the second rounds of the playoffs, five making it to the championship game with one team finishing as champions and tons of support from our Jr. Zee Bees family.

 We look forward to continued growth with you as a member of our Jr. Zee Bees family.
 Let’s build new memories together this year.

-Next Registration will be Saturday, May 2nd 2015 at our football field on 23rd street across from New Tech High School.
-This is also our last flag football Registration day from 12noon until 2pm.
+Next Registration will be Saturday, June 27th 2015 at our football field on 23rd street across from New Tech High School. from 10am until 1pm.
 Spots filling up fast!
-A Minimum Payment of $150.00 is due at this registration! for football and cheer Please go to the Registration Tab above to download and print out forms in advance.
+A Minimum Payment of $200.00 is due at this registration! for football and cheer Please go to the Registration Tab above to download and print out forms in advance.

 Tackle football will be $295, Open to age 6 by 1 Mar 2015 through incoming 8th graders in the fall of 2015.